 Coin toss followed by kickoff.

-· ball deemed in play once it has been touched;
+· The ball is deemed in play once it has been touched by the kicker

-· the kicker shall not touch ball before someone else touches it;
+· The kicker cannot touch ball until someone else touches it

 5. Ball in and out of Play